This week in AIElena Daehnhardt |

 This week was wild in AI land!
 Everyone decided to drop their biggest releases at once.
 Here’s what matters:

-OpenAI launched GPT-5 (their fastest/most innovative model yet), and they shocked everyone by returning to open source with GPT-OS-120 b and GPT-OS-20 b.
+OpenAI launched GPT-5 (official announcement), their fastest/most innovative model yet, and they shocked everyone by returning to open source with gpt-oss-120b and gpt-oss-20b.
 The 120b runs on high-end laptops; the 20b runs on your phone.
 Wild.

 Google brought the heat with DeepPolisher (fixing DNA sequencing errors) and Genie 3 (creating interactive virtual worlds from text prompts).
 Sci-fi is real now.

 Alibaba dropped GSPO powering their Qwen3 models, plus free image generation with Qwen-Image.
-Anthropic introduced Persona Vectors to keep AI personalities consistent.
+Anthropic introduced Persona Vectors (official research) to keep AI personalities consistent.

 Bottom line: AI just got more accessible, more powerful, and more integrated into everything.
 The future feels very close.